RavikantAsoliya/LiteManager/README.md

 ## Contributing

 Contributions to the LiteManager application are welcome!
 If you find any issues or have suggestions for improvement, please create a new issue or submit a pull request.

+Additionally, there are some TODO comments in the codebase that can be implemented to enhance the application's functionality.
+These TODOs indicate areas where additional features, improvements, or optimizations can be made.
+They serve as suggestions for future development and offer opportunities for contributors to contribute their ideas and expertise.

+Feel free to explore the codebase and locate the TODO comments.
+These comments are meant to highlight areas where further work is needed or where additional functionality can be added.
+You can implement these TODOs based on your requirements, preferences, and skill set.
+They provide a starting point for further enhancements to the LiteManager application.

+To find the TODO comments in the code, you can use the search functionality of your code editor or IDE and search for the keyword "TODO".
+Once you locate a TODO comment, you can review the associated code and make the necessary changes or additions to fulfill the intended functionality.

+By implementing the TODOs, you not only improve the LiteManager application but also contribute to the open-source community by sharing your enhancements with others.
+Your contributions are valuable and can help make LiteManager even better.

 ## License